hotwax/oms-documentation/user-manuals/import-app/inventory.md

    - Here you will be able to verify the inventory changes under the `Inventory Items` section.

    {% hint style="warning" %}
-Please ensure that all the products are synchronized in HotWax Commerce from ecommerce.
+Please ensure that all the products are synchronized in HotWax Commerce from e-commerce.
 If a product does not exist in HotWax Commerce, the corresponding records will not be processed.
 {% endhint %}